zevenet/zlb/README.md

 ```
 root@zevenetlb#> apt-get update
 ```
-And finally, install the Zevenet CE
+And finally, install the ZEVENET CE
 ```
 root@zevenetlb#> apt-get install zevenet
 ```

 ## Updates

-Please use the Zevenet APT repo in order to check if updates are available.
+Please use the ZEVENET APT repo in order to check if updates are available.

 ## How to Contribute